PtPrashantTripathi/PuzzleGame/README.md

 ## Contributing

-Contributions to Fifteen-Puzzle are welcome!
+Contributions to PuzzleGame are welcome!
 Feel free to open issues for bug reports, feature requests, or improvements.
 If you'd like to contribute directly, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.